 Hockey Started Here…Maybe

 I can’t finish this blog post without including a mini history lesson (it’s just what I do), but I promise to keep it short and fun.
 Kingston was the site of many Canadian firsts: the first capital of the Province of Canada, home to the first Prime Minster, and the location of the first hockey hall of fame.
 Wait, what?
 I bet you thought it was in Toronto, right?
 To be fair, you’re kind of right.
 Captain James T. Sutherland (more info here) started the hockey hall of fame in Kingston, which he claimed to be the birthplace of hockey (though as a McGill grad I have to disagree).
 Though the first hockey hall of fame members were inducted in 1943, the construction was delayed endlessly, until the NHL finally decided to withdraw their support and relocate to Toronto.
 Kingston’s International Hockey Hall of Fame was eventually completed and can now be found on the second floor of the INVISTA arena.
-Its collection of hockey memorabilia includes the oldest hockey puck (a squared-off lacrosse ball), Canada’s first Olympic gold medal for hockey, and yes, an exhibit dedicated to hometown-hero Don Cherry that includes some of his infamous jackets—they’re just festive as you remember!
+Its collection of hockey memorabilia includes the oldest hockey puck (a squared-off lacrosse ball) and Canada’s first Olympic gold medal for hockey.

-Yes history is alive and well in Kingston, and it can lead you to a delicious meal, and magical adventure or a hidden gem that you would have never found otherwise.
+Yes history is alive and well in Kingston, and it can lead you to a delicious meal or a hidden gem that you would have never found otherwise.
 Who said history was boring?

 What are your favourite things to do in Kingston?